timegrip/express-mcp-handler/README.md

 ### Test Coverage

-The project now has significantly improved test coverage:
+The project has solid test coverage and promises to maintain it.

-- Statements: 86.06%
-- Branches: 79.06%
-- Functions: 88.88%
-- Lines: 85.71%

-We've added comprehensive tests for all handler types:
-- Stateless handlers: 100% coverage
-- SSE handlers: 97.29% coverage
-- Stateful handlers: 67.34% coverage (with improvements ongoing)

 All changes are verified through our CI/CD pipeline using Jest for testing and Codecov for coverage reporting.